Focke-Wulf Triebflügel: Design

 A single large and sprung wheel in the extreme end of the fuselage provided the main undercarriage.
 Four small castoring wheels on extensible struts were placed at the end of each tailplane to steady the aircraft on the ground and allow it to be moved.
 The main and outrigger wheels were covered by streamlined clamshell doors when in flight.

 When taking off, the rotors would be angled to give lift in a similar manner to a helicopter.
 Once the aircraft had attained sufficient altitude the pilot would tilt it over into level flight.
 The rotors continued spinning in level flight, maintaining 220 rpm at the aircraft's maximum forward speed.

 Forward flight required a slight nose-up pitch to provide some upward lift as well as primarily forward thrust.
 Consequently, the four cannon in the forward fuselage would have been angled slightly downward in relation to the centreline of the fuselage.

 To land, the craft had to slow its speed and pitch the fuselage until the craft was vertical.
 Power could then be reduced and it would descend until the landing gear rested on the ground.
-This would have been a tricky and probably dangerous maneuver, given that the pilot would be seated facing upward and the ground would be behind his head at this stage.
+This would have been a tricky and probably dangerous maneuver, given that the pilot would be seated facing upward and the ground would be behind their head at this stage.
 Unlike some other tailsitter aircraft, the pilot's seat was fixed in the direction for forward flight.
 The spinning rotor would also obscure rear vision.